MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-create.md

 - A [Power BI pro license](service-self-service-signup-for-power-bi.md)
 - An [installation of Power BI Desktop](desktop-get-the-desktop.md) (optional)
 - Familiarity with the [basic concepts of Power BI](service-basic-concepts.md)
-- Permissions to share template app publicly.
+- Permissions to share a template app publicly.
 See the Power BI [admin portal, Template app settings](service-admin-portal.md#template-apps-settings-preview) for details.

 ## Create the template app workspace